Britain's FTSE gains, Land Securities up after dividend hike

 "Land Securities numbers were good and highlight that the office space market will continue to improve with a further pickup in the economy.
 The company will benefit from a rise in the rental demand," Securequity trader Jawaid Afsar said.

+"Early signs of gradual underlying improvement in many of CCH's markets... and an abating FX headwind have provided some recent support to the stock," analysts at Barclays said in a note.

+"However... with questions on the sustainability of the pick-up in growth, we believe the risk/reward is still evenly balanced and remain EW (equal weight)."

 Gains in the broader stock market were capped by a drop in miners after prices of key industrial metals fell.
-The UK mining index was down 2.1 percent.
+BHP Billiton , Fresnillo and Anglo American fell 1.3 to 3 percent.
+The UK mining index was down 1.3 percent.

-BHP Billiton dropped 3.9 percent after J.P.
+BHP Billiton also came under pressure after J.P.
 Morgan cut its target price for the stock to 1,425 pence from 1,600 pence.

-The FTSE 100 underperformed strong gains for continental European indexes, with analysts attributing much of that underperformance to the index's heavy weighting in mining stocks.

-The materials sector, including miners, trimmed nearly 10 points off the FTSE 100.

 "Vodafone ... delivered a more cautious outlook than expected as it presses ahead with network investment to increase both speed and coverage and reduce customer churn," Mike van Dulken, head of research at Accendo Markets, said.

 "It would appear that the prospect of further network investment being required to offset squeezed consumers is weighing on expectations."
-(Editing by Alison Williams)
+(Reporting by Atul Prakash; Editing by Dominic Evans)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan